 The Research Project Grant (R01) is the original and historically oldest grant mechanism used by NIH.
 The R01 provides support for health-related research and development based on the mission of the NIH.
-R01s can be investigator-initiated or can be in response to a program announcement or request for application.
+R01s can be investigator-initiated or can solicited via a Request for Applications.
 This website is devoted to the investigator-initiated R01 application, which means there are no specific program requirements.
-However, the R01 research plan proposed by the applicant must be related to the stated program interests of one or more of the NIH Institutes and Centers based on descriptions of their programs.
+However, the R01 research plan proposed by the applicant must be related to the stated program interests of one or more of the NIH Institutes and Centers based on thier missions.

 The Research Portfolio Online Reporting Tools (RePORT) website provides information about research grants including the number of funded new and competing R01s, average award dollars and characteristics of research project grants.